-Septum Piercing Price Guide – How Much Do They Cost?
+Septum Piercing Prices: How Much Do They Cost?

-Septeum Piercing Prices aren't always as straightforward as you might think they might be.
+Septum piercing prices aren’t always as straightforward as you might think they should be.
 Several factors go into the final costs, and that includes the piercing process itself as well as which jewelry you select.

 That being said, this septum piercing price guide will give you an idea of what range of prices you can expect at most reputable piercing studios.

-If you check around at several different piercing studios, you’re likely to get a few different answers on how much it’s going to cost to get your septum pierced.
+If you look around at several different piercing studios, you’re likely to get a few different answers on how much it’s going to cost to get your septum pierced.

-Here are some of the reasons why the price varies:
+Here are some of the reasons why the price varies so much: